bastibe/transplant/README.md

 pattern.
 Matlab then runs the _transplant_ remote and starts listening for messages.
 Now, Python can send messages to Matlab, and Matlab will respond.
-Roundtrip time for sending/receiving and encoding/decoding values from Python to Matlab and back is about 20 ms.
+Roundtrip time for sending/receiving and encoding/decoding values from Python to Matlab and back is about 3-7 ms.

-All messages are JSON-encoded objects.
+All messages are Msgpack-encoded or JSON-encoded objects.
+You can choose between Msgpack (faster) and JSON (slower, human-readable) using the `msgformat` attribute of the `Matlab` constructor.
 There are seven messages types used by Python:

 * `set_global` and `get_global` set and retrieve a global variable.
 * `set_proxy` and `get_proxy` and `del_proxy` to interact with cached